Skip to main content

 Is there a free trial?

 Yes.
 Sign up at behest.ai/dashboard to start a free trial with no credit card required.
-You get access to the full platform — auth, CORS, PII Shield, Sentinel, memory, rate limiting, and observability — so you can evaluate Behest with your actual use case before committing.
+You get access to the core developer platform — auth, CORS, PII Shield, Sentinel, memory, rate limiting, and observability — so you can evaluate Behest with your actual use case before committing.
+Note that the free self-service trial does not include the Token FinOps dashboards or enterprise cost-center rollups.
+To see Token FinOps in action, please contact sales for a demo.

 Comparisons